-Sustainable activities to keep the kids busy and energy bills down over the summer holidays
+Sustainable summer activities to keep the kids busy and energy bills down

 Research by Smart Energy GB has revealed that 1 in 7 parents and carers feel that this year's summer holidays will be harder than usual, with over half expecting to spend more time at home and a quarter worried about their energy consumption due to COVID-19.

 With school now out, or nearly out for summer, families are eager for new activities to keep their children occupied and their energy costs down, so we have teamed up with Helen Skelton and The Wild Network to create a list of 42 sustainable activities - one for each of the summer holidays.
 Here are our top ten: